RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

-## Download and Install Rubi
+# Installation Instructions for Rubi

 ![release](https://img.shields.io/github/release/rulebasedintegration/rubi.svg?longCache=true&style=for-the-badge) ![downloads](https://img.shields.io/github/downloads/rulebasedintegration/rubi/total.svg?longCache=true&style=for-the-badge)

-The instructions below describe how to download and install the current version of Rubi for Mathematica.
-Mathematica version 7 or later is required to host this version of Rubi.

 The original implementation of Rubi used Mathematica as the host computer algebra system (CAS).
+The instructions below describe how to download and install the current Mathematica implementation of Rubi.
-Recently the integration rules on which Rubi is based have been ported to other systems.
+Recently however, the integration rules on which Rubi is based have been incorporated into other systems.
 Currently these ports include:

-* The [SymJa CAS](https://github.com/axkr/symja_android_library) (Symbolic Java) which incorporates Rubi's rules into its default integration framework.
-You can [try it online](https://symjaweb.appspot.com/) by calling e.g. `Integrate[Sin[x^2], x]`.
-Additionally, note that SymJa is used in the mobile app [Calculator N+](https://play.google.com/store/apps/details?id=com.duy.calculator.free).
+* The [SymJa](https://github.com/axkr/symja_android_library) (Symbolic Java) CAS incorporates Rubi's rules into its default integration framework.
+SymJa is available online at https://symjaweb.appspot.com/.
+For example, to integrate sin(x^2) with respect to x enter the SymJa command `Integrate[Sin[x^2], x]`.
+The mobile app [Calculator N+](https://play.google.com/store/apps/details?id=com.duy.calculator.free) also uses SymJa.
-* The [SymPy CAS](https://www.sympy.org/en/index.html) (Symbolic Python) port of Rubi is available in the [sympy/integrals/rubi](https://github.com/sympy/sympy/tree/master/sympy/integrals/rubi) subdirectory of the source-code.
-It also aims to include Rubi's integration rules.
+* The [SymPy](https://www.sympy.org/en/index.html) (Symbolic Python) CAS also intends to incorporate Rubi's integration rules.
+The code for Rubi is in the [sympy/integrals/rubi](https://github.com/sympy/sympy/tree/master/sympy/integrals/rubi) subdirectory of the SymPy source-code.
 * [Expreduce](https://github.com/corywalker/expreduce) is an experimental term-rewriting language with similar syntax as Mathematica.
-Although this computer algebra system at this stage is extremely limited, it also tries to support Rubi rules.
+Although its computer algebra capabilities are still quite limited, Expreduce also intends to incorporate Rubi's integration rules.

 These ports of Rubi were written independently and are still under development.
 Please address all questions and comments about them to their respective developers.

+Mathematica version 7 or later is required to host the Mathematica implementation of Rubi.
+However, the procedure for downloading and installing Rubi on more recent versions of Mathematica is somewhat simpler than that for earlier ones.
+The following are the installation instructions for the versions of Mathematica that can host Rubi:

-### Instructions for Mathematica version 11.2 or later
+## Installation instructions for Mathematica 11.2 or later

 Use the `PacletInstall` command